The PGAV and the National Gallery of Victoria (NGV) are pleased to present a series of webinars on conservation to support the public gallery sector.

-An organisation can purchase a Webinar Series Pass to share between multiple staff - in this instance please nominate one person to attend each session.
-If you would like multiple people to attend the same session please purchase additional tickets or series passes.
+An organisation can purchase a Webinar Series Pass to share between multiple staff - in this instance please indicate the names of those staff attending when booking (up to six people across the six sessions).
+Contact the PGAV if you would like to purchase a bespoke Organisation Pass to enable multiple staff to attend multiple sessions.

 All sessions will be recorded and made available with closed captions after the event.
 Only ticket holders will be able to access the recording.
 If you are unable to attend on the day but would like to access the recording please purchase a ticket.

 All sessions will be delivered online via ZOOM.

 Registrations close at 12noon on the day before each session.